OSDeploy/GitBook/osbuilder/offline-servicing.md

 If you need to enable NetFX3 \(you probably do\), understand that you must run DISM Image Cleanup first as you will not be able to perform a Cleanup after NetFX3 is enabled due to pending operations.

+If you do not reapply the CU to the Install.wim after enabling NetFX3, your computer will show that the Cumulative Update is needed, and it will be applied in Windows.
+This defeats the whole point of updating the Install.wim.

 ---

 ### Update Sources